Here are some posts from Decembers past - a bit of reading for this lovely, slow Christmas week:

 "The Praise of Perelandra":

 If I told you that a Christian novelist wrote a book about Adam and Eve in space, and that after the plot is resolved he devotes a whole chapter to the characters having a church service where they praise God, many of you would vomit.
 If I told you the chapter where they sang praises was the best chapter, you might be polite, but in your heart you’d question my literary judgment.
 But it’s the truth.
-Imagine that: every word of it is true.
+Imagine that: every word of it is true."Pope Francis Conservative":

 Pope Francis affirms all the historic teachings of the Faith that are being attacked in the West, but he is a global Christian and knows that Western foibles and decadence are not the story for most of the world’s Christians.
 He refuses to allow Western media elites to set the agenda for the papacy.
-He denies dying Western parishes the right to dictate the agenda or discussions of the Church simply because they still give most of the money.
+He denies dying Western parishes the right to dictate the agenda or discussions of the Church simply because they still give most of the money."Writing a Continuity": This link explains how multiple authors work together to write a linked series of novels.
+Cool behind-the-scenes look at the writing industry!

 "On parenting teens":